getroadmap/docker-voldemort/README.md

     $ docker build -t voldemort .
     $ docker run -d -p 127.0.0.1:6666:6666 --name voldemort -t voldemort

-Start another instance, that we can use as a client
+Connect to the container so we can test as a client

     $ docker exec -i -t ./bin/voldemort-shell.sh chronos tcp://localhost:6666
 or